base on Ham radio control library for rigs (radios), rotators, and amplifiers. For daily snapshots see: Hamlib

 Major: Currently at 4, but can be advanced when changes to the API require

-Hamlib.
-This number has advanced a couple of times throughout the life of
+This number has advanced several times throughout the life of Hamlib.

-Hamlib.
-Advancement of the major number is only for frontend API changes
+Advancement of the major number signals frontend API changes that require

-model(s) to existing backend(s) are added.
-Advancing this number informs
+existing backend(s) are added.
+Advancing this number informs client program

-client program authors (and users of those programs) that new model/backend
+authors (and users of those programs) that new model/backend support has been

-support has been added.
-Will also include bug fixes since the last
+added.
+Will also include bug fixes since the last point release.

-Incremental: May be undefined (e.g. Hamlib 3.0) and would advance to 1
+Point: Formerly could be undefined (e.g. Hamlib 4.6) and would advance to 1

 model(s) or backend(s), then to 2, etc. New rig models or backends are not

-included in Incremental.
-When Release is advanced, Incremental will reset
+included in point releases.
+When *major* or *minor* is advanced, *point* will

 Release schedule